Precision Medicine Cancer Trial

-This precision medicine cancer trial is called the National Cancer Institute-Molecular Analysis for Therapy Choice, known as NCI-MATCH or study EAY131, is a phase II study that seeks to determine whether matching certain drugs or drug combinations in adults whose tumors have specific gene abnormalities will effectively treat their cancer, regardless of their cancer type.
+This precision medicine cancer trial is called the National Cancer Institute-Molecular Analysis for Therapy Choice trial. it is also known as NCI-MATCH study EAY131.
+It is a phase II study that seeks to determine whether matching certain drugs or drug combinations in adults whose tumors have specific gene abnormalities will effectively treat their cancer, regardless of their cancer type.
 Such discoveries could be eligible to move on to larger, more definitive trials.

 A Unique Trial

-- NCI-MATCH is considered the largest precision medicine cancer trial to date based on the number of patients, treatment options, and types of cancer being studied in a single clinical trial
+NCI-MATCH is considered the largest precision medicine cancer trial to date based on the number of patients, treatment arms, and types of cancer being studied in a single clinical trial

-- The 24 or more treatment options explore a large number of genetic abnormalities and drugs—far more than any other cancer trial
+- The nearly 40 treatment arms (open and planned) explore a large number of genetic abnormalities and drugs—far more than any other precision medicine cancer trial

-- It includes a large number of rare and common cancer types, while most other precision medicine cancer trials address a single cancer) and has many more drugs available than most other cancer trials
+- The trial includes a large number of rare and common cancer types, while most other precision medicine cancer trials address a single cancer

 Other Ways that NCI-MATCH is Unique